 If you do not want to get a lawyer, then it is your responsibility to make sure you are doing it correctly.
 The judge is not allowed to discuss the case with you except in formal court proceedings.
 His assistant is not permitted to give you legal advice.Adoptions are very complicated and proper...Read more »

 Unfortunately, under Colorado law, you likely do not have what's called "standing," meaning the legal right to seek custody of the child, given that he is in the care of a parent.
-Grandparents or great grandparents could potentially seek grandparent visitation, but aunts and uncles have no legal...Read more »
+Grandparents or great grandparents could potentially seek grandparent visitation, but aunts and uncles...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.